pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     KwByGrunt
     PythonSpeaker().verb_by_grunt

-That's an act of peeking deep into the guts.
+This is an act of peeking deep into the guts.
-Odds on, we'll soon dream up some better way to disclose those secrets
+Odds on, we'll soon dream up some better way to disclose these secrets, and this exact spelling of a deep peek into the guts will stop working

-To remember what you've said, you can try
+To remember what defaults you've chosen, you can look at things like

     dir()

+    locals()

+    distance
+    left_angle

 To undo what you've said, you can try

     del distance
     del left_angle
+    dir()

-These works of Dir and Del are standard Python incantations.
+These works of Dir and Del and Locals and so on are standard Python ways of speaking.
-They work without us helping you out
+They work without us pouring any special effort into making them work

 ### Paste whole Files of Input